Things To Do In Serbia In Winter, And Where To Stay

 Hotel Bohemian Garni – Skadarlija.
 For a more luxurious experience, check out Hotel Bohemian Garni – Skadarlija, located in the heart of the Skadarlija neighborhood, only 2.3 kilometers from the most impressive religious landmark in town, Saint Sava Temple.

 The hotel features well-equipped rooms with a coffee machine and a minibar.
-There is also a restaurant on the premises, while car rental is available at the 24-hour front desk, where you can book city tours and day trips from Belgrade.
+There is also a restaurant on the premises, and car rental is available at the 24-hour front desk, where you can book city tours and day trips from Belgrade.

 For more Belgrade hotel options, please browse through our guide to the best places to stay in the city.

-Christmas In Novi Sad
+Christmas Holiday In Novi Sad

 Although Serbia can get cold in winter, there’s nothing like an authentic Christmassy spirit to warm you up during your visit to the country.
 For a charming season holiday, why not head to Novi Sad?
 The city in winter turns into a beautiful snow-covered settlement with thousands of Christmas lights and decorations.